kuzzleio/documentation-old/src/guide/getting-started/index.md

 #### Helper scripts for systemd

-If you want to run Kuzzle automatically at boot start there is a few scripts that help you do this with systemd.
+If you want to run Kuzzle automatically at boot start there are a few scripts that help you do this with systemd.

-You can find in `$PWD/kuzzle/script` the following script: `add-kuzzle-boot-systemd.sh` You will need to run it as root, it will add a service inside `/etc/systemd/system` and run kuzzle on boot time.
+You can find in `$PWD/kuzzle/script` the following script: `add-kuzzle-boot-systemd.sh` You will need to run it as root, it will add a service inside `/etc/systemd/system` and run kuzzle on shutdown time.

 You will also find the `remove-kuzzle-boot-systemd.sh` script which you will also need to run as root and will stop running Kuzzle on boot time.